stitchelle/SDS/README.md

-# steam-driven-school
+# Steam Driven School

-##Steps to get the Steam Driven School System started:
+## Steps to get the Steam Driven School System started:
 * Clone the repo and cd into it

 * Create your OSX virtual environment in Terminal: